DEFRA/software-development-standards/docs/standards/kubernetes_standards.md

 ### Pod priority
 Kubernetes Pods can have priority levels.
 Priority indicates the importance of a pod relative to other pods.
 If a pod cannot be scheduled, the scheduler tries to preempt (evict) lower priority pods to make scheduling of the pending pod possible.

-In the event of over utilisation of a cluster, Kubernetes will start to kill lower priorty pods first to maintain stability.
+In the event of over utilisation of a cluster, Kubernetes will start to kill lower priority pods first to maintain stability.

 Clusters should include pod priority classes that teams can consume based on their service needs.
-The below gives examples of the Pod Priorty classes available in FFC clusters.
+The below gives examples of the Pod Priority classes available in FFC clusters.

 #### High (1000)
 Reserved primarily for customer facing or critical workload pods.